UTSIL NAJ - Guatemala

 Context

 Central America is one of the regions most affected by climate change in the world.
-Particularly Guatemala, since it is located in the "Dry Corridor", a region vulnerable to the effects of climate change.
-This threatens the security and means of income of the communities; particularly those that depend on their crops as a source of income and food.
-A significant proportion of these rural communities still cook on open stoves with biomass.
+Particularly Guatemala, since it is located in the “Dry Corridor”, a region vulnerable to the effects of climate change.
+This threatens the security and livelihoods of communities, particularly those that depend on their crops as a source of income and food.
+A significant proportion of these rural communities still cook on open biomass stoves.

-The Utsil Naj Guatemala project seeks to address these challenges in an innovative way.
-The use of improved stoves reduces the consumption of firewood, reduces carbon emissions, and also expels gases
+The Utsil Naj Guatemala Project seeks to address these challenges in an innovative way.
+The use of Improved Cookstoves reduces firewood consumption, reduces carbon emissions, and also expels toxic gases

 WHERE AND WHEN: